ycl-the-lyc/ubc-study-notes/cpen-211/cpen-211.typ

 To stop a timer, write `1` to its stop bit.

 #warning-box[
-  Do not write `1` to botth the start and the stop bit at the same time.
+  Do not write `1` to both the start and the stop bit at the same time.
 ]

 == Handling Interrupts